FAQSWe've Got Answers

 - ALWAYS remember to brush your teeth after every meal and floss at least once a day.

-- Make sure to use toothpaste that contains fluoride, and ask Dr. Ward or your family dentist if you need a fluoride rinse.
+- Make sure to use toothpaste that contains fluoride, and ask Dr. Crosta or your family dentist if you need a fluoride rinse.
 This will help prevent cavities!

 - If you take out your retainer to eat, make sure you brush your teeth, floss, and remember to keep the retainer safe in its container so that it does not get lost or broken.